-Someone Shares Their Opinion, Now What?By Jami Dix, Client Engagement Leader
+Someone Shares Their Opinion, Now What?By Jami Dix, Senior Client Engagement Leader

 You should always talk to the person you’re sitting next to on an airplane.
 You should have your camera on when logged into a video meeting.
 Running is the best form of exercise.
-Bacon should be not to crunchy, not to chewy.
+Bacon should be not too crunchy, not too chewy.
 Country music is the best genre of music.
 An IPA is a terrible beer choice.

 These are a few of my personal opinions.
 Whether you agree or disagree, you might be wondering: Who asked?
 Great question.
 Think about the people you work with in your organization, do people share their opinions?
 Of course they do.
 Opinions are one’s own thoughts, feelings, or judgements about someone or something based on life experiences, values, fears, or needs.
 Let’s first explore why one might share an opinion and then explore how to approach opportunities to share opinions with a more inclusive and empathetic mindset.

 As a University of Kansas Alumni, I am a loyal supporter of our basketball team.
 No matter where I’m at, if I see a Jayhawk fan, I am going to smile, say hello, or maybe even say the Jayhawk magic words, “Rock Chalk!”
 In these moments, I share my opinion with the person wearing the Jayhawk to let them know I too, am a supporter of the Jayhawks.
 Making a connection with someone is a main driver for why someone may share an opinion.
 Perhaps you share an experience, a belief, an enjoyment, or a displeasure.
 When you share a common thread with another person, you instantly feel seen or heard, and ultimately more connected.